This post may contain affiliate links. Read my full disclosure policy here.

 This list includes my favorite picks so you can make double the impact, with only half the effort.
 Are you ready to make a difference?
 Let’s do this.

-Jesus Economy is a fair trade organization that provides a sustainable job economy for local artisans.
-Not only does this help communities fight poverty, JE also uses profits to plant churches too!
-This particular gift is a hand sewn journal made with goat leather, and the attention to detail will inspire you to fill up every page. [$15.00 on Jesus Economy]
+Ten Thousand Villages is a fair trade organization that provides a sustainable job economy for local artisans.
+Not only does this help communities fight poverty, TTV also focuses on using sustainable materials!
+This patterned journal’s attention to detail will inspire you to fill up every page.

 2. Bombas Socks

-Socks are the number one most requested clothing item in homeless shelters, and this surprising statistic was the cornerstone of Bombas' business model.
-For every one pair of socks bought, Bombas will donate a pair to those in need, and with so many styles and sizes to choose from, your friends and family will actually want socks for Christmas! [$12.00 on Bombas]
+Socks are the number one most requested clothing item in homeless shelters, and this surprising statistic was the cornerstone of Bombas’ business model.
+For every one pair of socks bought, Bombas will donate a pair to those in need, and with so many styles and sizes to choose from, your friends and family will actually want these socks for Christmas!

 4. Burlap Sling Bag